Credit Karma Money Save review

-A free account with up to $5 million in FDIC insurance — but only one way to access funds.
+A free account with up to $5 million in FDIC insurance — but only one way to transfer funds.

 finder.com’s rating: 4.0 / 5.0

-★★★★★Credit Karma released its first banking product in October 2019 — the Credit Karma Savings account.
-It boasts a whopping $5 million in FDIC-insured deposits.
-But there’s only one way to deposit and withdraw money.
+The Credit Karma Money Save account, previously called the Credit Karma savings account, boasts a whopping $5 million in FDIC-insured deposits.
+But there’s only one way to deposit and withdraw money, which might be a deal-breaker for some.

 Minimum deposit to open

-How do I open a Credit Karma Savings account?
+How do I open a Credit Karma Money Save account?

-After you create your Credit Karma account, follow these steps to open the savings account:
+You need to create a Credit Karma account, before you follow these steps to open the savings account:

 - Go to the provider’s site and follow the steps to apply.

-- Log in to your Credit Karma account.
+- Log in to your Credit Karma account if not already logged in.

 - Enter the mailing address, Social Security number, email address and phone number associated with your Credit Karma account to verify your identity.